chiphwang1/OCI-Container-Instances/README.md

 ## Introduction

-This Terraform code will allow you deploy Argo CD to an existing OKE cluster or new OKE cluster.
+This Terraform code will allow you deploy a WordPress and MySQL Database in an OCI Container Instance

 ## Terraform Provider for Oracle Cloud Infrastructure
 The OCI Terraform Provider is now available for automatic download through the Terraform Provider Registry.